The Beachcombers: Filming locations

 The series was filmed on location in Gibsons, British Columbia, and the surrounding area.
 The café featured in the show was built as a hardware store in 1934 and served various retail functions until rented as a film set for the series, used mainly for exterior shots and storage.
 The building only became a café after the series ended.
 After The Beachcombers was cancelled in 1990, the building sat vacant for a time with an uncertain future.
 Eventually, investors converted it into a functioning restaurant under the television-inspired name "Molly's Reach".
-As of August 2023, the restaurant is closed and the property is available for lease.
+As of August 2023, the restaurant was closed and the property was available for lease, but as of January 2026 it is operational as a cafe again.

 Persephone, the boat used by Nick Adonidas during filming, was a tug and work boat named John Henry built in 1965.
 The tug was chartered during series production from Harry Smith, who donated it to the town of Gibsons in 1991.
 The vessel sat outside at a town works department gravel pit where it deteriorated quite badly until it was restored by the Sunshine Coast Museum and Archives.
 Persephone was installed in a small park near Molly's Reach in 2007.

 There were two jet boats used by the character Relic.
 The one most fans remember was called Hi Baller II and was used from the second season until the end.
 The first craft, Hi Baller I, was used for just the first season.
 She was slightly smaller than her successor and had more square windows.
 She did reappear for an episode called "Jet Boat Gemini" in 1974.
 Both boats were seen together as the man in the second craft was impersonating Relic.
 He was stealing logs and hassling local residents until Relic saved the day at the end in a duel of jet boats.